Joely Andrews

-Joely Andrews (born 30 April 2002) is a Northern Irish footballer who plays as a midfielder for Heart of Midlothian and the Northern Ireland women's national team.

-She has previously played for Glentoran, having joined their first ever Junior Academy age 8.
+Joely Andrews (born 30 April 2002) is a Northern Irish footballer who plays as a midfielder for Scottish Women's Premier League side Hibernian and the Northern Ireland women's national team.
+She previously played for Glentoran, having joined their first ever Junior Academy age 8.

 Club career

 Hearts

 On 6 July 2024, Andrews joined Scottish Women's Premier League team Heart of Midlothian on a two-year deal from Glentoran, alongside teammate Kerry Beattie.

 Andrews scored her first goal at Hearts on 18th August 2024 against Spartans Woman FC, adding to the 5-0 final score.

+Hibernian

+In July 2026, Andrews joined Hibernian on a two-year deal.

 International career

 Andrews is a member of the Northern Ireland national team.
 On 10 September 2020, she received her first call up to the senior Northern Ireland team.
 She made her debut against the Faroe Islands on 18 September, coming on as a substitute.

 Andrews was part of the squad that was called up to the UEFA Women's Euro 2022.
 She was named Women’s Player of the Year at the Ulster Footballer of the Year (UFOTY) Awards in 2022 Andrews has 25 caps for Northern Ireland.